supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

 ## Lab objectives
  In this lab, you will perform the following:
-- Run Simulated Attacks
+- Task 1: Run Simulated Attacks
-- Investigate the Attacks
+- Task 2: Investigate the Attacks

 ## Estimated timing: 60 minutes